FutureProofHomes/Documentation/docs/satellite1-streaming-music.md

 Add a music source provider like Spotify, Apple Music, YouTube Music, or many other sources by following the instructions below.

-!!!
-INFO "Some of the music providers require a paid subscription to use within Music Assistant."

 [Connect a Music Provider to MA](https://music-assistant.io/music-providers/){ .md-button .md-button--primary }

 ---